Mr-Physicist/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "Newtonspace Lab", url = "https://www.newtonlabspace.com/" }, { name = "University Pompeu Fabra", url = "https://www.upf.edu/"} ]

 # Short bio (displayed in user profile at end of posts)
 bio = "Physicist reconfigured to ML Engineer and Data Scientist.
-I bounce between a full-time job in a company and lecturing at UPF about "Financial Derivatives and Risk Management"
+I bounce between a full-time job in a company and lecturing at UPF about Financial Derivatives and Risk Management"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""